jaspercb/parahumans-rpg/README.md

 It is (will be) an isometric game of some sort.

 ## High-priority features
-- Conditions (regen, damage over time, damage resistance)
+- More stats + conditions to modify them (subjective time, size, damage resistance)
+- More conditions (regen)
+- Upgrade collision system to support rectangles and rays
 - Super basic abilities (bolt, aura, punch, teleport)

 ## Motivation